UCRDarkMatter/CASCADE/README.md

 ## Contact

-For more information about SimpleCapGam, contact Leo Weimer at ljw00010@mix.wvu.edu
+For more information about SimpleCapGam, contact Leo Weimer at ljw00010 [at] mix.wvu.edu

 ## Acknowledgments